GRASP: Guided Residual Adapters with Sample-wise Partitioning: Method

+Overall, routing \(\pi\) is favorable when conditional dynamics are more homogeneous within experts than across experts.
+Under this view, conditioning-based partitioning is a principled and efficient proxy for sample-wise gradient grouping: we avoid online per-sample gradients and instead exploit structure already present in conditioning space.
+Empirically, GRASP yields substantially higher within-expert gradient consistency than learned routing or no partitioning (Figure~\ref{fig:grad_analysis_a}), and expert-wise gradient consistency correlates strongly with conditioning homogeneity (Figure~\ref{fig:grad_analysis_b}), confirming that the proxy is empirically valid even under deliberately noisy priors.

-\textbf{Guided Residual Adapters.} Given the static partitioning function \(\pi: \mathcal{X} \rightarrow \{1,\dots,K\}\) defined above, we now condition the model architecture on these partitions via guided residual adapters.
-Unlike conventional MoE approaches that employ a learned gating function \(g(x_i)\) to assign tokens or samples to experts~\cite{shazeer2017,dong2024}, our design eliminates gating entirely.
-Instead, each sample \(x_i\) is deterministically routed to a fixed expert \(E_{\pi(x_i)}\) according to its partition label.
-This removes the stochasticity and instability of soft routing.
+\textbf{Guided Residual Adapters.} Given the static routing function \(\pi:\mathcal C \rightarrow \{1,\dots,K\}\), we condition the architecture via guided residual adapters.
+Unlike conventional MoE approaches with learned gating~\cite{shazeer2017,dong2024}, each sample \(x_i\) is deterministically assigned to expert \(\pi(c_i)\).
+This removes routing noise and makes specialization directly interpretable in terms of conditional subproblems.